freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-064.md

 ## Description
 <section id='description'>

-Notice the grey color along the edges of the line.
-Those edges are known as <dfn>borders</dfn>.
-Each side of an element can have a different color or they can all be the same.
+The default properties of an `hr` element will make it appear as a thin light grey line.
+You can change the heighth of the line by specifying a value for the `height` property.

-Make all the edges of the `hr` element the same color as the background of it using the `border-color` property.
+Change the height the `hr` element to be `3px`.

 </section>